 The real question is, how much stress will be put on our exceedingly fragile economy?
 How much will people’s 401(k) and other retirement savings take a beating?
 And how horrific will this whole process be before there is a final agreement?
 Hiring and investment decisions by business leaders and spending by consumers will be held hostage, swung back and forth by the daily advances and setbacks.

-This article appears in the Dec.
-4, 2012, edition of National Journal Daily as Roller-Coaster Ride.
+This article appears in the December 4, 2012, edition of NJ Daily as Roller-Coaster Ride.